 What is the Aeolian Mode?

 The Ionian has the first scale degree functioning as the tonic, hence why to our ears and minds it is no different than its major scale counterpart.
-The Aeolian mode, on the other hand, places the sixth scale degree as the tonic root.
+The Aeolian mode, natural minor scale, on the other hand, places the sixth scale degree as the tonic root.

-We would consider this a minor mode, one of three of them, because it features a flattened 3rd, characteristic of a minor chordal centre, and centres on the third degree of the harmonic progression of its key.
+We would consider this natural minor scale, one of three of them, because it features a flattened 3rd, characteristic of a minor chord, and centres on the third degree of the harmonic progression of its key.

 If we take the example of F major, birthing as it does the corresponding D Aeolian, we might be better able to see just what these theoretical terms mean in action: